 In the long-run when you realize the greater future value, you could even downgrade to have some extra cash to spend.
 You could then get that car of your dreams or travel and see the world.

 Risk level: Low to moderate.

-3. Share/Stocks: I believe the days of the stockbroker are numbered.
+The days of stockbrokers are numbered.
 Trading firms and hedge fund companies are slowly being replaced by AI computers.
-These days, as an individual, you can take full charge of a portfolio of equities, CFDs, Futures, Commodities, Options, Forex and Cryptocurrency (now the hot favourites) directly from your laptop, tablet or mobile phone.
+These days, you can take full charge of a portfolio of equities, CFDs, Futures, Commodities, Options, Forex and Cryptocurrency directly from your laptop.

 There are a number of online trading platforms out there so it is a good idea to go with the accredited ones.